brandur/sorg/content/fragments/chrome.md

 ---
 title: Chrome
 published_at: 2017-01-27T19:39:57Z
-hook: On switching to Chrome eight years after the crowd.
+hook: On joining the party eight years late.
 ---

 So put this in the bucket of "things that I do five years